anna-liepina/explore-sa-python/README.md

 * to get database schema up to date: `$ npm run sql db:migrate`, you can also create a database via ORM `npm run sql db:create`
 * to seed the database with 'test' data: `$ npm run sql db:seed:all` -->

-### how to run in 'development' mode - WIP
+### how to run in 'development' mode

 * `uvicorn main:app --reload`
 <!-- * `$ make` or `$ npm start` -->

-### how to run in 'production' mode - WIP
+### how to run in 'production' mode

-* `python main.py`
+* `gunicorn --worker-class uvicorn.workers.UvicornWorker main:app`
-* `gunicorn -b 127.0.0.1:8080 -k uvicorn.workers.UvicornWorker --worker-tmp-dir /dev/shm --log-level debug main:app`
+  * to run on differnt port example: `PORT=8080 gunicorn --worker-class uvicorn.workers.UvicornWorker main:app`
 <!-- * `$ make serve`, there is no *npm* equivalent
 * if you __only__ need to generate static assets
   * `$ make build` or `$ npm run build` - generated assets will be located in __./build__ directory -->